 However, mental health affects us all and we should feel able to talk about it.

-The more conversations we have, the more myths we can bust and barriers we can break down.
+The more conversations we have, the more myths we can bust and barriers we can break down - helping to end the isolation, shame and worthlessness that too many of us feel when experiencing a mental health problem.